WHO HE IS, WHO HE WILL ALWAYS BE

 His endless well of peace.

-So yes, today I’m celebrating five years of recovery.
-I’m celebrating five years of deliverance from darkness.
-Five years of forgiveness and healing for my family.
-Five years of growing together in love and in faith.
+Author’s Note: This year, I’m celebrating eight years of recovery.
+I’m celebrating eight years of deliverance from darkness.
+Eight years of forgiveness and healing for my family.
+Eight years of growing together in love and in faith.

-Most of all, I’m celebrating five years of life.
-Five years of walking with God and feeling His presence alive within me.
-It is by His grace, not mine.
-By His strength, not mine.
-By His love for me, that I am here.
+Most of all, I’m celebrating eight years of life.
+Eight years of walking with God and feeling His presence alive within me.
+It is by His grace alone, His strength, and His love for me, that I’m here.

 He patiently waited, fulfilled His promises, and He continues to grant me unending mercy.
-That is who He is and who He will always be.
+That’s who He is and who He’ll always be.

 He came after me and lifted me from the depths.
 He rejoices in my return.
-I am His and He will never let me go.
+I’m His and He will never let me go.
+Amen.